Antibody Validation

 2 cell lines & 2 controls each

-CSB’s VeRSaMAbs are validated by analysing antibody binding in cell lines overexpressing the target of interest.
+CSB’s VeRSaMAbs are validated by analyzing antibody binding in cell lines overexpressing the target of interest.
 All CSB antibodies are tested in a minimum of two cell lines (e.g. HEK-293F and COS-7), which enables us to differentiate antibody binding due to endogenous expression from any non-specific binding (Figure 4).
 We transfect cell lines with plasmid DNA vector encoding the target of interest and run an empty DNA vector transfection simultaneously as a negative control.
 We also stain cells with an isotype-matched control MAb.
 Every assay therefore evaluates the following conditions:

 • Antibody signal in target-transfected cells